sandy2k25/sill/VPS_DEPLOYMENT_GUIDE.md

-# Complete VPS Deployment Guide for WovIeX
+# Complete VPS Deployment Guide for Sill

-This guide provides step-by-step instructions for deploying the WovIeX application on a VPS (Virtual Private Server) from scratch.
+This guide provides step-by-step instructions for deploying the Sill application on a VPS (Virtual Private Server) from scratch.

 ## Prerequisites